 Wagon Wheel Information , Wagon Wheel History

-A Wagon Wheel, especially an American wagon wheel is made like no other wagon wheel in the world.
+Wagon Wheels, especially an American wagon wheel, is made like no other wagon wheel in the world.
 There is no doubt that the invention of the wheel is one of the most important inventions in history.
 The reason you do not see a flood of wagon wheels from China into the America market is because there has never been a machine made that can build an American type Wagon Wheel, it is a labor intensive project and most of the time the person building the wagon wheel is an artesian.
+To view our complete selection of Wagon Wheels, Click Here!

 Solid Wagon Wheel To A Spoked Wagon Wheel